%3Aformat(webp)%2Fprovider%2Fbf849aa1-557a-4b85-bb3a-6e2ac1ff3c18-panoramic-4---monserrat-galapagos-cruise.png&w=1920&q=75)

 14 Reviews

-Discover the highlights of Galápagos on the beautiful Monserrat with this Naturalist cruise!
-This Expedition Cruise will introduce you to the incredible wildlife of the Galápagos Islands.
-On Española, the oldest and greenest of the islands, you can enjoy amazing hikes and see many endemic species, such as the Española Mockingbird, Lava Lizard, and hopefully the famous Waved Albatross.
-At Floreana, you can take exciting dinghy rides, go snorkeling, and learn about the fascinating human history of the Galápagos.
-On San Cristóbal, you can snorkel in crystal clear waters, relax on white sand beaches with sea lions, and learn about the evolution of giant tortoises.
-And on Santa Cruz, you can observe the famous Galápagos Giant Tortoises in their natural habitat and learn about their preservation and scientific study.
+Get to know the highlights of Galápagos with this Naturalist cruise on board the beautiful Monserrat!
+On this Expedition Cruise, you will discover the incredible wildlife of the Galápagos Islands: On Española, the oldest and arguably the greenest of the Galápagos Islands, incredible hikes await.
+You will get to see many endemic species, including the Española Mocking Bird, the Española Lava Lizard, and, hopefully, the famous Waved Albatross.
+During our visit to Floreana, you will have the opportunity for some great dinghy rides, extensive snorkeling, and learning more about the fascinating human history of the Galápagos.
+On San Cristóbal, you will be able to snorkel in crystal clear waters, relax with sea lions on pristine white sand beaches and learn more about the evolution of giant tortoises.
+During your time on Santa Cruz, you will have the chance to observe the famous Galápagos Giant Tortoises in the wild and learn more about the preservation and scientific study of these amazing animals.

 Your itinerary below may vary, depending on the weather, wildlife breeding, and local conditions.